Luther Burbank

-Burbank's most successful strains and varieties included the Shasta daisy, the fire poppy (note possible confusion with the California wildflower, Papaver californicum, which is also called a fire poppy), the "July Elberta" peach, the "Santa Rosa" plum, the "Flaming Gold" nectarine, the "Wickson" plum (named after the agronomist Edward J. Wickson), the freestone peach, and the white blackberry.
+Burbank's most successful strains and varieties included the Shasta daisy, the fire poppy (note possible confusion with the California wildflower, Papaver californicum, which is also called a "fire poppy"), the "July Elberta" peach, the "Santa Rosa" plum, the "Flaming Gold" nectarine, the "Wickson" plum (named after the agronomist Edward J. Wickson), the freestone peach, and the white blackberry.

 A natural genetic variant of the Burbank potato with russet-colored skin later became known as the russet Burbank potato.
 This large, brown-skinned, white-fleshed potato has become the world's predominant potato in food processing.
-The Russet Burbank potato was in fact invented to help with the devastating situation in Ireland following the Great Famine.
-This particular potato variety was created by Burbank to help "revive the country's leading crop" as it is slightly late blight-resistant.
-Late blight is a disease that spread and destroyed potatoes all across Europe, but caused extreme chaos in Ireland due to the high dependency on potatoes as a crop by the Irish.
+The Russet Burbank potato originated to help with the devastating situation in Ireland following the Great Famine of 1845-1852.
+This particular potato variety was developed by Burbank and exported to Ireland to "revive that country's leading crop" as it is slightly late-blight-resistant.
+(Late blight is a disease that spread and destroyed potatoes all across Europe, but caused extreme chaos in Ireland due to the Irish population's high dependency on potatoes as a crop.)